mnot/I-D/http-grease/draft.md

 Implementations and other components that diverge from these defined behaviours risk ossifying that extensibility point.

-For example, it is increasingly common for Web Application Firewalls (WAFs), bot detection services and similar components to reject HTTP requests that contain an unrecognised HTTP header field; in some cases any unrecognised field name will cause an error, while in others, the field value needs to contain certain characters or strings.
+For example, it is increasingly common for Web Application Firewalls (WAFs), bot detection services and similar components to reject HTTP requests that contain header fields with certain characters or strings, even though syntactically valid, and even though the header fields are not necessarily recognised by the recipient.

 This behaviour has become prevalent enough to make it difficult for Web browsers and other clients to introduce new request header fields.
 That difficulty is aggravated by two factors: